NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 .. figure:: images/sfs3.jpg
    :name: sfs3
-   :alt: interest points manually picked manually
+   :alt: interest points picked manually

    An illustration of how interest points are picked manually for the purpose of bundle adjustment and then SfS.